jon-jacky/Piety/editors/edsel.md

 #### Wrapped text ####

+In display editing mode, use the *M-q* command to wrap text in the paragraph at the cursor.
+The right margin wraps at *text.buf.fill_column*, which defaults to 75.

 Use the *ed.py* *J* command in command mode to wrap text.
 The selected lines are wrapped so their length does not exceed *fill_column*, which defaults to 75 characters, but can be reassigned by including a parameter to the *J* command,